EPCCed/tesseract-docs/user-guide/connecting.rst

 To access Tesseract, you need to use two credentials: your password and an SSH key pair protected by a passphrase.
-You can find more detailed instructions on how to set up your credentials to access ARCHER from Windows, macOS and Linux below.
+You can find more detailed instructions on how to set up your credentials to access Tesseraqct from Windows, macOS and Linux below.

 SSH Key Pairs